-AN1162 DGD2005 Application Information The DGD2005, High-side/Low-side gate driver is used to optimally drive the gate of MOSFETs or IGBTs.
-Below (Figure 1) is an example application using DGD2005 with MOSFETs to make three half-bridge circuits used to drive a three phase motor.
-Typical motor applications are AC Induction motors, PMSMs, and BLDC motors.
-DGD2005 can also be used in power supplies.
-In this document, the important parameters needed to design in the DGD2005 are discussed.
-Main sections are bootstrap resistor, diode, and capacitor selection, gate driver component selection, decoupling capacitor discussion, and PCB layout suggestions.
+The DGD2184M and DGD21844M are half-bridge gate drivers used to optimally drive the gate of MOSFETs or IGBTs.
+The DGD2184M package is an SO-8 and the DGD21844M package is an SO-14, with a separate logic ground pin $V{SS}$ ; this can be used when required to separate power ground and logic ground.
+Below (Figure 1) is an example application using the DGD2184M with MOSFETs as part of the power switching in the primary side of a full-bridge converter.
+In this discussion, the important parameters needed to design in the DGD2184M and DGD21844M are discussed.
+The main sections are bootstrap resistor, diode, capacitor selection, gate driver component selection, decoupling capacitor discussion and PCB layout suggestions.